Academic Catalog

 Restriction(s): Enrollment limited to students in the Bachelor of Social Work program.

-SW 4998 Field Practice in Social Work Cr.
+SW 4998 Practicum Practice in Social Work Cr.
 5

 The ratio of clock hours to credits is 46 to 1.
-Field practicum for senior-level students in the BSW program.
-Field placements assigned by the Director of Field Education.
+Practicum Education for senior-level students in the BSW program.
+Practicum placements assigned by the Director of Practicum Education.
 Offered Every Term.

 Restriction(s): Enrollment limited to students in the Bachelor of Social Work program.